Introduction

 How to specify a particular Nexmosphere Element in a command

 More than one Element can be connected to the same controller.
 Each Element is connected to an independent controller "interface" and each interface has a unique address.
-The second field of an X-Script command contains the address, thus every command encodes which Element is the target of the command.
+The second field of an X-Script command contains the address; thus, every command encodes which Element is the command's target.

-For example, in the command X001A[0], the address is '001', which is the first interface on the controller.
+For example, in the command X001A[0], the address is '001', the first interface on the controller.

 If using the XM-range controller, multiple controllers can be daisy-chained and thus connected to the same port.
-Pages 4 through 6 of the X-Script Serial API manual discusses addressing.
+Pages 4 through 6 of the X-Script Serial API manual discuss addressing.

 Testing Nexmosphere devices and the X-Script command language